 - Soak the thinly sliced red onion in the dressing to take out the bite for at least 10 minutes.

 Making the Salad

 - Assembling the salad.
-Pour the cooled pasta into a large bowl and gently stir in the next 10 ingredients for the salad.
+Pour the cooled noodles into a large bowl and gently stir in the next 10 ingredients for the salad.
 Omit the tomatoes if making more than 2 hours in advance.
-Pour 3/4 to 1 cup of the dressing on to the salad and toss until well combined.
+Pour 3/4 to 1 cup of the dressing on and toss until well combined.
 If you would like, remove all the soaking onions from the dressing by using a strainer.
 Put all the onions in the salad.
 Pour the remaining Italian dressing into a mason jar, cover and refrigerate until needed.

 - Chilling the salad.
 Cover with plastic wrap and chill in the fridge for 30 minutes to 2 hours.
 It’s best at 2 hours.

 - Adjusting the seasonings.
 Before serving, toss the salad.
 A lot of the dressing will have been absorbed by the noodles and some of it will have settled in the bottom of the bowl.
 Taste and adjust the seasonings.
 Shake the dressing, if in a mason jar or whisk it if it’s in a bowl.
 Pour 1/4 cup of Italian dressing on, sprinkle on salt, black pepper, sugar, basil and oregano.
 Toss.
 Taste.
 Any remaining dressing can be stored covered in the fridge in an airtight container for up to 3 days.